How to Report a Name Change to a Credit Bureau

 How to Update Your Name on Your Credit Report

 To ensure your name is changed on your credit report, you need to follow all the steps required in your state to formally change your name.
-These typically include the following:
+Here are some steps you may need to take.

 Once you've followed all the steps to legally change your name and update your identification, inform any companies you have accounts with of the change.
 It's a good idea to contact them all—from Amazon to your doctor's office to your bank—but any accounts that deal with finances should be of top priority.